How You Can Use SERP Features to Boost Traffic

 Results for Carousels are taken from Google Knowledge Graph, which is taken from Wikipedia, Google’s database of facts and Freebase’s database of facts.
-It can be difficult to know which types of searches result in a Carousel, however with AccuRanker you can see if this SERP feature is available for your target keywords.
-Optimising is difficult, but getting a presence and citations on Wikipedia can help, while optimising images can also help.
+It can be difficult to know which types of searches result in a Carousel, however with AccuRanker, you can see if this SERP feature is available for your target keywords.
+Optimizing is difficult, but getting a presence and citations on Wikipedia can help, while optimizing images can also help.

 Tweets show up as a carousel of three recent Tweets when a Twitter profile shows up on the SERP.

 On a SERP, carousels of Tweets can be attention-grabbing, and even useful for smaller companies, as it takes up more space at the top of the SERP.
 It can also help draw a searcher’s attention away from negative content.